savinm/Document-chatbot-AI/README.md

 Usage

-Open a PDF or DOCX file and ask questions about its content.
+Open a PDF, XLSX or DOCX file and ask questions about its content.

 If you are not satisfied with the model’s answers, you can fine-tune the response quality by adjusting parameters: